ASKurz/blogdown/content/blog/2018-10-07-don-t-pay-to-meditate/index.md

 ## Parting thoughts

 Insight Timer has other functions, such as social networking and dharma talks.
 I just don’t care about those things, so you can learn about them on your own.
 But if you’re interested in learning about meditation or even if you’re a veteran meditator looking for a convenient app to augment your practice with, do consider Insight Timer.
 There’s no reason to spend your money on the alternatives before you capitalize on such a powerful resource that’s available to you for free.

+[^1]: Back in the day, I used to include a link to the tweets.
+Sadly, Sam has since deleted his account, and the whole Twitter ecosystem has changed a lot since then. *Sigh* Remember the good ol days?